 In Hawaiian, the name "Wai Mauna" translates as "mountain water," and having watched the sport explode in popularity since its early days in Maui, our goal is to bring a piece of the Islands right here to the river in Asheville.

-Our boards are designed by Dave Kalama—a professional, Maui-based waterman and paddler who's credited with starting the sport—and each of our tours has a touch of that classic, casual aloha spirit.
-We're also big on sustainability and supporting our local community, and check out our sustainability page for ways we're working to help Asheville.
+All of our tours have a touch of that classic, casual aloha spirit, and we're also big on sustainability and supporting our local community.
+You can check out our sustainability page for ways we're working to help Asheville.

 Meet The Team